mrocklin/blog/_posts/work/2016-09-12-where-to-write-prose.md

 Current Plan
 ------------

-I still intend to focus 80% of my time on documentation, especially for new or in-flux features that haven't had a decent amount of time for users to provide feedback.
+I still think its wise for core developers to focus 80% of their prose time on documentation, especially for new or in-flux features that haven't had a decent amount of time for users to provide feedback.

-However I hope to blog more about concepts or timely experiences that have to do with development, but probably not about the features I'm developing just this minute.
+However I personally hope to blog more about concepts or timely experiences that have to do with development, if not the features themeselves.
 For example, right now I'm building a Mesos-powered Scheduler for Dask.distributed.
 I'll probably write about the experiences of a developer meeting Mesos for the first time, but I probably won't include a how-to of using Dask with Mesos.

 I also hope to find some way to polish existing doc pages into blogposts once they have proven to be fairly stable.
 This mostly involves finding a